Instructor Dashboard User Guide

 Welcome to the VitalSource Instructor Dashboard, a learning analytics dashboard designed to help you manage your classroom.

 The dashboard is focused on the following areas:

 The dashboard gives you visibility to the courses you instruct.
-When you launch from your LMS to the VitalSource platform using your instructor account, VitalSource both recognizes you as an instructor and provisions dashboard access to the course from which you launched.
-Depending on your LMS, VitalSource will also gather roster information via a synchronization process that happens both shortly after your launch and nightly thereafter.
+When you launch from your LMS to the VitalSource platform using your instructor account, VitalSource both recognises you as an instructor and provisions dashboard access to the course from which you launched.
+Depending on your LMS, VitalSource will also gather roster information via a synchronisation process that happens both shortly after your launch and nightly thereafter.